 You may be surprised to hear that traditional body armor and bulletproof vests don’t protect you against stabs and slashes.
-Now, in the US, stab vests are that common, because ballistic threats are a lot more common, however, in other countries, especially the UK and other European nations, Knife attacks are a lot more common, therefore, there is a worldwide […]
+Now, in the US, a stab proof vest isn’t that common, because ballistic threats are a lot more common, however, in other countries, especially the UK and other European nations, Knife attacks are a lot more common, therefore, there is […]

 You may be surprised to hear that traditional body armor and bulletproof vests don’t protect you against stabs and slashes.
-Now, in the US, stab vests are that common, because ballistic threats are a lot more common, however, in other countries, especially the UK and other European nations, Knife attacks are a lot more common, therefore, there is a worldwide need for stab-proof armor.
+Now, in the US, a stab proof vest isn’t that common, because ballistic threats are a lot more common, however, in other countries, especially the UK and other European nations, Knife attacks are a lot more common, therefore, there is a worldwide need for stab-proof armor.

 Even in the US, stab-resistant vests are needed in prisons and correctional facilities, where inmates are far more likely to get their hands on an improvised stab weapon rather than a gun.